braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/advanced_settings.md

 ## Alert options

-Check the **Alert Options** checkbox to see a dropdown of key-values available to adjust how the notification appears on devices.
+Select the **Alert Options** checkbox to see a dropdown of key-values available to adjust how the notification appears on devices.

 ## Adding content-available flag